abcdesktopio/docs/opsdocs/docs/4.2/snapshot.md

 The snapshot feature is a new point of view of how to manage desktop in abcdesktop.
 The user get a desktop, he can customize, install and remove applications inside his desktop.

-The user does a `commit` of his running desktop.
+To keep all datas and installed application, the user can run a `commit` of his running desktop.
 The commit is pushed to a private docker registry with a dedicated tag.
 The user does a `logoff`, his pod is deleted.

-When the user `login again`, pyos service looks for the dedicated user's image with the lastest timestamp in the private registry.
+When the user `login again`, abcdesktop service looks for the dedicated user's image with the lastest timestamp in the private registry.
 If a image is found for this user, pyos updates the image description with the lastest timestamp.
+The user get the latest commited image.

+This snapshot feature is also supported by the garbage collector service.

 ## Requirement